Crockpot pierogies are not only easy to make, this dish is filling, easy on the grocery budget, but mainly, CRAZY delicious!

 Sometimes you just don’t have time to make them from scratch so store-bought pierogies are the next best option to make this dish.
 Nothing wrong with a little help, right?!?

 So, this recipe makes a great side dish, but I often use it for a full meal.
 It’s not traditionally cooked in a crockpot, but it’s just so great in the slow cooker because you will still get the same amazing flavor just like you were making this dish stove-top, but you have the luxury to go get other things done!

 Creamy, tender, cheesy perogies with delicious flavor mixed in with smoky, caramelized sausage and onions.
 All mixed in with a dill-flavored creamy sauce that next level tasty!

 The one thing I caution you about is overcooking the pierogies in the sauce and then making them “gummy”.

 The key here is timing.

 Even though the pierogies in a slow cooker is pretty much hands-off, you’ll still want to stir them from time to time.
 A gentle stir will give you an idea of how they are coming along.
 You want them to be firm and of course, no longer frozen, but not cooked so much that they are jagged and falling apart at the seams.
 Refer to the recipe card below for timing instructions.

 Easy Ingredients for Crockpot Pierogies

-Seasonings – Salt and pepper are great and not much more is needed unless you wanted to add garlic.
+- Seasonings – Salt and pepper are great and not much more is needed unless you want to add garlic.
 I didn’t because the kielbasa has garlic, so I didn’t want it to overwhelm the dish.